 Bio: Dr. Florence Becot is a rural sociologist with 9 years of agricultural interdisciplinary research experience.
 As an associate scientist at the Marshfield Clinic at the National Farm Medicine Center, her research program focuses on the health, well-being, safety, and economic viability of farm families in the United States and France.
 Her research first considers the ways in which difficulties meeting social needs such as health care, childcare, or aging, expand beyond the confines of the personal sphere and can have direct implications on the farm including the adoption of farm safety practices and farm business development.
 Directly tied to farm households’ ability to meet their social needs, her work also explores the availability and types of social supports, including crisis support, as well as the role of these support systems in supporting farm households and their farm business.
 Dr. Becot earned her Ph.D. from The Ohio State University and was previously a researcher at the University of Vermont Center for Rural Studies.

-Bio: Dr. Shoshanah Inwood is a rural sociologist and an assistant professor in SENR.
-She holds degrees in rural sociology, environmental science and biology.
+Bio: Dr. Shoshanah Inwood is a rural sociologist and an associate professor in the School of Environmental and Natural Resources at The Ohio State University.
 Her career has focused on the intersection of agriculture, environment, and society in the context of community and economic development.
 Shoshanah has maintained a dual focus studying both the role of communities in food system development and the socio-cultural household level processes that underlay the American food and agriculture system.
 Her research and outreach program centers on three themes: 1) Community based economic development through food and agriculture 2) Social and community factors affecting farm growth and development, and; 3) The persistence of agriculture at the rural-urban interface.
 She approaches these questions through a sociological lens and utilize a mixed methods approach integrating qualitative and quantitative data collection methods and analysis techniques.

 Becot, F., & Inwood, S. (2020).
 The Case for Integrating Household Social Needs and Social Policy into the International Family Farm Research Agenda.
 Journal of Rural Studies, 77, 185-198. doi:https://doi.org/10.1016/j.jrurstud.2020.05.005